jackeen/udacity-fullstack-p2-trivia/backend/README.md

 Search questions whose question including the given keyword, the pagination of the results are supported by using parameter 'page'.

-Parameters:
+- Request parameters:
-- page:int, for pagination, the default value is 1
+  page:int, for pagination, the default value is 1.

-Payloads:
+- Request payloads:
-- keyword:sting, hold search term for searching
+  `keyword:sting`, hold search term for searching.

-Responses:
+- Responses body:
-- success:boolean, whether or not success
+  `success:boolean`, whether or not success.
-- total_questions:int, the number of all results under current keyword
+  `total_questions:int`, the number of all results under current keyword.
-- questions:list, the result of list that holds entities of questions
+  `questions:list`, the result of list that holds entities of questions.

 Payload example:
 ```json